roughnecks/ZED/README.md

 * development: new code which will hopefully end up in master.
 * nodb: this bot instance doesn't use Mongo DB so it doesn't do price checking for lotteries.
 * donation-only: this bot instance only accepts all donations and all kind of offers from bot's owner (doesn't use Mongo DB and doesn't do lotteries).
-* donation-only-without-2FA: this bot instance only accepts donations (no item loss) and doesn't use Mobile AUth (doesn't use Mongo DB and doesn't do lotteries).
+* donation-only-without-2FA: this bot instance only accepts donations (no item loss) and doesn't use Mobile Auth (doesn't use Mongo DB and doesn't do lotteries).

 ***

-**_Steam Trading BoT | Handles Trade Offers and Friends Invites_**
+**_Steam Trading/CHAT BoT | Handles Trade Offers, Friends Invites and Group CHATs_**

 The following is a list of functions that ZED provides at the moment: